terjesannum/tibber-exporter/README.md

 TIBBER_TOKEN=... docker compose up
 ```

-Then go to http://localhost:3000/ and find the dashboard in the General folder.
+Then go to http://localhost:3000/ and find the dashboards in the General folder.

 ### Kubernetes